 What Is A Nectarine?

 Nectarines are close cousins of peaches.
 They are also popular as stone fruits, and they belong to the Rosaceae family.
-The fruits resemble peaches in their appearance.
+These summer season fruits resemble peaches in their appearance.
 Nectarines possess a unique aroma.
 The fruit encloses a hard seed within it, and outer juicy flesh covers the seed.
-The nutritional content of the nectarines offers several health benefits (1).
+The nutritional content of the nectarines offers several health benefits.

 Is It Safe To Eat Nectarines During Pregnancy?

 Yes, you can enjoy eating nectarines during pregnancy.
-However, you should wash the fruit before you eat it, as an unwashed nectarine may contain harmful parasites and bacteria that can lead to hazardous food-borne diseases, such as listeriosis and toxoplasmosis.
-So, wash the fruit to ensure you can safely enjoy eating it during pregnancy (2).
+However, you should wash the fruit before you eat it, as an unwashed nectarine may contain harmful parasites and bacteria that can lead to hazardous food-borne diseases, such as listeriosisiXFood-borne bacterial infection in pregnant women characterized by diarrhea and fatigue, and flu-like symptoms. and toxoplasmosisiXParasitic infection often caused by consumption of contaminated raw meat or exposure to cat feces. .
+So, wash the fruit to ensure you can safely enjoy eating it during pregnancy.
 However, it is advisable to consult your nutritionist or doctor before eating nectarines during pregnancy to be completely safe.

 Health Benefits Of Nectarines During Pregnancy